wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

     {% include important.html content="Ensure that the service accounts in your organization do not depend on the **Everyone** group permissions."%}

-* **Upcoming Deprecation of v1 Dashboards and Charts**

-    In the next releases, all v1 dashboards and charts will be migrated to v2.
-Users can no longer select the v1 version of dashboards and charts.

-    Most users are already using the v2 GUI.
-However, if your dashboards and charts are migrated, see [What's New in v2 Dashboards & Charts](ui_v2_faq.html) for info.

 * **Terraform Provider Updates**